Hell houses, and other dramatic scenes at Halloween

 sequence of eight scenes involving three teenagers: Whitney is saved; Darren

-rejects Jesus; Billy is initially undecided saved but later trusts Jesus.
-It "simply
+does not accept Jesus; Billy is initially undecided, but later trusts Jesus.

 presents the gospel through real-life situations and allows the guests the

-opportunity to choose their final destination."
-2 They
+opportunity to choose their final destination [Heaven or Hell]."
+2

 experience.
-They list success stories from other locations: 1500 visitors of whom 105 (7%) came to
+They list success stories from "Houses" at other locations, including: 1500 visitors of whom 105 (7%) came to

 Jesus; 4000 visitors of whom 400 (10%) were saved.
 Their conversion rates appear